Custom Home Builders Mississauga

 - Extra padding or high quality under carpets – kids sit on the floor a lot so you do too

-- Built-ins with lighting on any support poles/beams that need exposed if you are going for the open floor plan look so it looks like more of a piece of furniture than an obstructed view Playroom
+- Built-ins with lighting on any support poles/beams that need to be exposed if you are going for the open floor plan look so it looks like more of a piece of furniture than an obstructed view Playroom

 -Kid fun paint – chalkboard, magnetic, glow, dry-erase

--Cork board for family calendar
+-Bulletin board for the family calendar

 -Wall hanging folders each kid